Skip to content

 Tool composition.
 Can the agent chain tools together?
 For example: find critical points by differentiating, then solve the resulting equation, then evaluate the original function at those points.

 The command generates eval cases in evals/evals.yaml that capture these scenarios.
-You can re-run them later with make eval as a regression suite.
+The eval cases can be re-run later as a regression suite — see the evals/ directory in your agent project for details.

 Ergonomic issues found here are cheap to fix